tan264/NpuzzleGame/README.md

 # 8 Puzzle Game

 This is a simple implementation of the classic 8 puzzle game using Python.
 The application also incorporates the A* algorithm to solve the 8 puzzle problem.
+<br />Note: The project is further developed from this project: https://inventwithpython.com/pygame/chapter4.html.

 ## Game Description